xeon123/KCNA-notes/5 Kubernetes Deep Dive.md

 - **Admission Controllers**: Since Kubernetes 1.25, **admission controllers replace deprecated pod security policies to enforce security at the cluster level**.
 They act as **gatekeepers**, preventing actions like root container execution and process escalation, or enforce critical security policies to reduce attack vectors.
 	- They intercept requests to the API server and can modify or reject them based on custom rules and policies.
 This allows cluster administrators to enforce specific requirements, such as security checks or resource quotas, before allowing pods to be created or modified.
 	- Tools like **Kyverno** and **OPA Gatekeeper** provide additional policy enforcement.
 		- Pod Admission Controllers in Kubernetes are used to enforce policies on incoming pods, such as validating or mutating their configuration before they are created.
-Kyverno and Open Policy Agent (OPA) Gatekeeper are two popular options that allow administrators to define custom policies using YAML or Rego, respectively, which can then be applied to incoming pods.
+Kyverno and Open Policy Agent (OPA) Gatekeeper are two popular options that **allow administrators to define custom policies using YAML or Rego**, respectively, which can then be applied to incoming pods.
 	- **Other Tools**:
 		- **Falco**: A runtime security tool that **monitors abnormal behavior and security threats**.
 			- Falco is an open-source runtime security project that integrates with Kubernetes to identify abnormal behavior and potential security threats.
 It uses a behavioral approach to detect anomalies in system calls, network activity, and other system interactions, providing real-time alerts and notifications for security teams.